Colony High School (Alaska)

-Colony High School (CHS) is a public secondary school in Palmer, Alaska, United States, serving students in grades 9-12.
+Colony High School (CHS) is a public secondary school in Palmer, Alaska, serving students in grades 9-12 in the Palmer-Wasilla area.
 It is part of the Matanuska-Susitna Borough School District.
-Colony High School's rivals include Wasilla High School and Palmer High School.

 Sports

 Colony's sports include football, cross-country running, swimming, tennis, cross-country skiing, wrestling, hockey, basketball, track and field, soccer, baseball, volleyball, and softball.

-Colony won the Class 4A state volleyball championship in 1998.
+Colony won the Class 4A state volleyball championship in 1998, and the Division 1 state football championship in 2022.

 Activities

-Colony High School had the state's only marching band for 15 years until 2017, when one other school in the area started a band.
+Colony High School had the state's only marching band for 15 years until 2017, when Houston High School started a band.
 The following season, three other schools also started bands and four of the five participated in the 2018 Invitational hosted annually by Colony.
 The marching band was invited to march at the 2009 Inaugural Parade for Barack Obama.
 It participated in the 2014 Tournament of Roses Parade on January 1, 2014, in Pasadena, CA, and the 2017 Macy's Thanksgiving Day Parade.

 The school produces its own newspaper, entitled The Knightly News.